aashrithapasunuru/aashrithapasunuru/Notes/Linux.md

 nano command - create new file and write multiple lines text in it.
 CTRL+X to exit .
 It will ask save , type Y and click enter to exit.
 VIM is similar to nano but has more advanced features and works on all terminals.
 Type I for insert mode and press esc to exit insert mode. https://vim.rtorr.com/ for VIM cheatsheet.
 In VIM, command or normal mode allows you to use the commands. wget command allows us to download images /files via web.
-Eg: wget https://assets.tryhackme.com/additional/linux-fundamentals/part3/myfile.txt. scp command is used to securely copy files between devices using ssh protocol. eg: scp important.txt ubuntu@192.168.1.30:/home/ubuntu/transferred.txt
+Eg: wget https://assets.tryhackme.com/additional/linux-fundamentals/part3/myfile.txt.
+**scp** command is used to securely copy files between devices using ssh protocol. eg: scp important.txt ubuntu@192.168.1.30:/home/ubuntu/transferred.txt. ubuntu comes with python3. process are the  programs running in the machine.
+PID is the id of the program.
+The PID increments for the order In which the process starts.
+I.e. the 60th process will have a PID of 60. **PS** command to see the processes running.
+To see the processes run by other users and those that don't run from a session use **ps aux** command.
+**top** gives you real-time statistics about the processes running on your system instead of a one-time view.
+To kill a command we use **kill** .
+Eg : kill PID number.
+To exit top command , just press **q**.
+**systemctl** -- this command allows us to interact with the systemd. syntx : **systemctl [option] [service]**.
+EG : systemctl start apache2.